elunna/nerfhack-changelog/README.md

 * You cannot flank if hallucinating, afraid, confused, punished, fumbling, wounded, unaware, or stunned.
 * You must be able to see the monster you want to flank.
 * Monsters cannot flank if eating, sleeping, fleeing, confused, stunned, trapped, petrified, sick, diseased, or hiding.

+Certain roles also count as natural flankers and will get higher bonuses than other roles:
+  - Knights
+  - Monks
+  - Rangers
+  - Rogues
+  - Samurai
+  - Valkyries

 #### Berserking behavior